 Cross Domain TrackingBack to top

-Cross domain tracking is a useful feature that can help you determine where your bookings are coming from, and helps yo uattribute your bookings to the correct source in your Google Analytics profile.
-To get cross domain tracking set up you will need to do it in two parts; one part in Checkfront, the other through Google Analytics.
+Cross-domain tracking is a useful feature that can help you determine where your bookings are coming from and helps you attribute your bookings to the correct source in your Google Analytics profile.
+To get cross-domain tracking set up you will need to do it in three parts; in Checkfront, in Google Analytics, and in your own website.

-To setup this feature in Checkfront, Log in to your Checkfront dashboard and navigate to Manage > Add-Ons.
+To set up this feature in Checkfront, log into your Checkfront dashboard and navigate to Manage > Add-Ons.
 Scroll down and select the Google Analytics tile and in the Parent Page Domain field add your top level domain.
 That means your website URL after http://www. and up to .com, .co.uk, etc. For example. yourwebsite.com is good.
 These are incorrect: http://www.yourwebsite.com and yourwebsite.com/book_now.

 From here you will have to activate cross domain tracking on your own website.
-Support for this is limited from Checkfront's technical team.
-You will need to visit Google's documentation to learn how to set this up.
+See the tip below to find instructions.

 Checkfront Tip: The Right Documentation for You!